syncfusion-content/windowsforms-docs/WindowsForms/QTP/GettingStarted.md

 ### Supported Controls

-Syncfusion Essential Studio controls that are supported in QTP are listed below,
+Syncfusion Essential Studio controls that are supported in QTP are listed as follows,

 * GridControl
 * GridDataBoundGrid